 They are Promotion Machines

 Blogging these days is 20 percent writing and 80 percent promotion.
 If you want to get people to see your posts, you need to get your posts in front of people.
 Share your posts via social media.
+Use a social media scheduler like Missinglettr to ensure that your posts are automatically shared throughout the year.
 Join Facebook groups that let you share blog posts.
+Use a program like Tailwind to make it super easy to share your posts on Pinterest, which is where many bloggers say the bulk of their traffic originates.
 Make sure your blog is listed on sites like Bloglovin.
 Ask your friends to share your posts.
 Get creative!
 Check out these 30 ways to promote your blog posts for free for more inspiration.

 Nobody Else Can Make You Successful

 When it comes down to it, reading and obsessing over others’ blogging income reports aren’t going to make you successful or show you what you need to do to be successful.
 If you’re posting them on your own non-blogging-related blog, they’re probably not going to endear you to your non-blogging readers, either.
-(I repeat again: Why does anyone who’s not a blogger care what you’re making?!)
+(I repeat again: Why does anyone who’s not a blogger care how much money you’re earning?!)
 There’s a good chance that reading blogging income reports will, however, make you feel inadequate or like you’re not doing or promoting the right things to be successful.

 There are many successful bloggers.
 There are many bloggers who make full-time livings with their online presences.
 YOU can be one of those bloggers, but nobody can provide you with a viable shortcut to success.